 How To Write During Anxious Times

-Here’s what I also know: When faced with our own denial or despair, we need to document the hard evidence, the proof that we have survived past challenges and that we have what it takes to survive others.
+Here’s what I also know: When faced with our own denial or despair, we need to document the hard evidence, the proof of what’s happening around us or in our country.
+We also need to remind ourselves that we have faced and survived past challenges that, even while our hearts were thudding in our chests, we put one foot past the other to keep on keeping on.

 6 Tips for Writing During Anxious Times

-1. Redefine “Writing” Forget the notion of “good” or “successful” or “productive” writing.
+1. Redefine “Writing” Forget the notion of “good” or “successful” or “publishable” writing.
 Instead, let yourself write what makes sense for you.
 Let yourself write what will bring you comfort.
 Let yourself write or do or create whatever it is that will make you feel better—and be a better person to those who need you.

-2. Use a Miniature Notebook
+2. Use a Miniature Notebook Or Tiny Screen

 3. Switch Up the Medium

 If you usually hand-write your first drafts, remember that there are many online journals out there.
 Write short, small pieces on your phone.
 Or get yourself a pen and some post-it notes or white cocktail napkins.
+Or record yourself telling a story.

 4. Edit